-- Customers can order an additional set of our stream capture hardware, pre-configured for delivering audio into the fallback input.
-The second set of fallback hardware is available at a discounted monthly rate, see our pricing page.
+- Customers can order an additional set of our stream capture hardware, pre-configured for delivering audio into the secondary input.
+The second set of hardware is available at a discounted monthly rate, see our pricing page.

 Visit our Radio Streaming page to find out more about our streaming solution.